CloudWithChris/cloudwithchris.com/content/blog/insights-with-microsoft-clarity.md

 ## What is Microsoft Clarity?

-Microsoft Clarity is a tool that allows you to understand how people use your website.
+Microsoft Clarity is a tool that allows you to understand how people use your site.

 At this point, you're probably shouting - "Okay, Chris - how is this different to Google Analytics or Application Insights?
 They gives me all of the insight that I need!".
 Sure, they give you statistics around user engagement, but do they allow you to **see** how users interact with it?